What is Endometriosis?

 We EndoMarch Because

-We EndoMarch because 200 million women with endometriosis demand and deserve better.
+We EndoMarch because 200 million women, girls, and gender diverse individuals with endometriosis demand and deserve better.

 The decades-long failure of modern medicine to adequately diagnose and treat the prevalent, chronic disease in women and girls has caused harm, including preventable disease progression, lost fertility, permanent damage to multiple organs, and a lifetime of lost opportunities to pursue career, educational, and family goals.